Financial Samurai

 8) When real estate commands greater than 50% of your net worth.

-I don’t recommend anybody have more than 50% of their net worth in one asset class.
+I don't recommend anybody have more than 50% of their net worth in one asset class.
 This is especially true if debt is used to acquire the asset.
-As you inch towards financial independence, it’s better to have three or four main asset classes that each count for 25% – 33% of your net worth.
+As you inch towards financial independence, it's better to have three or four main asset classes that each count for 25% – 33% of your net worth.
+Diversify to protect your capital.

 It’s important to have asset classes that zig when others zag.
 Or have assets that generate income while others crumble.
 During the financial crisis, many Americans got wiped out because 80%+ of their net worth was tied to their primary residence.

-Here’s my favorite net worth allocation chart by age for those with can-do personalities.
+Here's my favorite net worth allocation chart by age for those with can-do personalities.
 You can read my other net worth allocation recommendations here.
+As your wealth grows, the percentage real estate takes of your overall net worth should decline if you are focused on building your X-factor.

-9) When you begin to exceed the $250K / $500K tax free profit.
+9) When you begin to exceed the $250K / $500K tax-free profit.

+You should consider selling your rental property when you have crossed the tax-free profit threshold.
 The government allows you to pay zero capital gains tax on the first $250K in profits for individuals, and the first $500K in profits for married couples for your primary residence.

 If you’re hitting these tax-free limits, and you’re still eligible for benefits if you’ve lived in your home for two out of the last five years, then you may want to consider taking the tax-free profits and buying a new place in a cheaper part of the country with potentially more upside.